owentechnologist/asciiArtServerWithCache/README.md

 TOTAL PROGRAM EXECUTION TIME (without user time) == 0.3069009780883789
 </code>

-### If you then implement the caching of the individual ascii art payloads (uncomment line 139) and you load the same ascii art choice more than once you will see even faster results:
+### Notice the implementation of the caching of the individual ascii art payloads (around line 158) if you load the same ascii art choice more than once, you will see even faster (fully cached) results:

 <code>
+python3 aas.py

 Total time taken in seconds by redis operations: 0.0131917

 Total time taken in seconds by non-redis operations: 0.002849102